MartinbianchoEduardo/azure-web-app/README.md

 ```
 ## Conclusion

-Altough this is a very basic website, the experience of developing provided a great, clear and straightforward example of the Continuous Integration/Continuous deployment principles in action.
-While developing this application, it becomes as clear as day why CI/CD is broadly used in software development, since its capabilities of enabling rapid, reliable and repeatable processes for merging code changes, testing and deploying applications are unmatched.
+Altough this is a very basic website, the experience of developing it provided a great, clear and straightforward example of the Continuous Integration/Continuous Deployment principles in action.
+While developing this application, it became as clear as day why CI/CD is broadly used in software development, since its capabilities of enabling rapid, reliable and repeatable processes for merging code changes, testing and deploying applications are unmatched.